 This is in line with chance outages that I've experienced occasionally, as well, but this is our first user report of the same.
 André, can you look at the logs and let us know whether you notice anything?

-#1 Updated by local admin over 6 years ago
+#1 Updated by local admin about 7 years ago

 I received an alert for this: